andreasm80/blog.local/content/post/2024-11-08-overlay_on_overlay/index.md

 If I do a ping from server 1 to server 2 going over my VXLAN tunnel, how will the ethernet packet look like when captured at spine1s ethernet interface 1 (the one connected to leaf1a)?

 Looking at the tcpdump below from *spine 1* I can clearly see some additional information added to the packet.
-First I see two mac addresses where source `bc:24:11:1d:5f:a1` is my *leaf1a*  a the destination mac address, `bc:24:11:4a:9a:d0` is my *spine1* switch.
+First I see two mac addresses where source `bc:24:11:1d:5f:a1` is my *leaf1a*  and the destination mac address, `bc:24:11:4a:9a:d0` is my *spine1* switch.
 The first two ip addresses `10.255.1.3` and `10.255.1.4` is *leaf1a* and *leaf1b* VXLAN loopback interfaces respectively with the corresponding mac addresses `bc:24:11:1d:5f:a1`and `bc:24:11:9b:8f:08`.
 Then I get to the actual payload itself, the ICMP, between my *server 1* and *server 2* where I can see the source and destination ip of the actual servers doing the ping.

 ```yaml
 15:44:33.125961 bc:24:11:1d:5f:a1 > bc:24:11:4a:9a:d0, ethertype IPv4 (0x0800), length 148: (tos 0x0, ttl 64, id 0, offset 0, flags [DF], proto UDP (17), length 134)